Dynamics on free-by-cyclic groups: Introduction

 Now consider a free-by-cyclic group $G = G_\fee = F_N\rtimes_\fee \Z$ defined by $\fee \in \Out(F_N)$ with $2 \leq N < \infty$ and associated primitive integral $u_0\colon G\to \Z$ with $\ker(u_0)=F_N$.
 We would like to obtain a similar geometric understanding of those $u\in H^1(G;\R)$ which are projectively near to $u_0$.
 Taking a topological representative $f\colon \Gamma\to\Gamma$ of $\fee$ (that is, a graph $\Gamma$ together with a topological graph map $f$ and an isomorphism $\ma\colon F_n\to\pi_1(\Gamma)$ for which $\ma^{-1}f_* \ma$ represents $\fee\in \Out(F_N)$; see \S\ref{subsect:mark}), one may build the corresponding mapping torus $Z_f = \Gamma\times[0,1] / (x,1)\sim(f(x),0)$.
 Analogous to the $3$--manifold above, $Z_f$ has fundamental group isomorphic to $G$ and admits a map to the circle $Z_f\to \mathbb{S}^1$ inducing $u_0\colon G\to \Z$.
 However, it is unclear how to ``perturb'' this map to the circle to obtain useful information about primitive integral elements $u \in H^1(G;\R)$ which are near $u_0$, up to scaling.

-To circumvent this problem, for any $\fee\in \Out(F_N)$, given a ``sufficiently nice'' topological representative $f\colon\Gamma\to\Gamma$ of $\fee$ (which always exist and are easy to find), we introduce a new $2$--complex, the {\em folded mapping torus} $X_f$ for $\fee$.
-The complex $X_f$ is obtained as a quotient of the full mapping torus $Z_f$ of $f$ by following the ``folding line'' from $\Gamma$ to $\Gamma\fee$ in the Culler-Vogtmann outer space.
-See \S\ref{sect:background} and \S\ref{sect:folding} for background, Convention~\ref{conv:nice} for the necessary assumptions on $f$ and \S\ref{sect:folded mapping torus and semiflows} for the construction of $X_f$.
-In particular, the assumptions on $f$ required to construct $X_f$ will always be satisfied when $f \colon \Gamma \to \Gamma$ is a train track representative of $\fee$.
+To circumvent this problem, for any $\fee\in \Out(F_N)$, given a tame graph map $f\colon\Gamma\to\Gamma$ which is a topological representative of $\fee$ (which always exists and is easy to find) and a folding sequence for $f$, we introduce a new $2$--complex called the {\em folded mapping torus} $X_f$ for $\fee$.
+The complex $X_f$ is obtained as a quotient of the full mapping torus $Z_f$ of $f$ by following the ``folding line'' from $\Gamma$ to $\Gamma\fee$ in the Culler-Vogtmann outer space determined by the folding sequence.
+See \S\ref{sect:background} for background, \S\ref{sect:folding} for a description of the folding line, and \S\ref{sect:folded mapping torus and semiflows} for the construction of $X_f$.